omarabdiwali/nfl-scorigami/README.md

 * **Backend**: Next.js API routes
 * **Database**: MongoDB (using Mongoose for ORM)
 * **Twitter API**: Twitter-api-v2 library for interacting with the Twitter API
-* **Web Scraping**: JSDOM for parsing HTML data from Pro-Football-Reference

 The application consists of three main files:

 * `index.js`: The frontend component that allows users to fetch the latest scorigami data
 * `scorigami.js`: The API route that handles fetching scorigami data and tweeting new scores
-* `fbref.js`: The utility file that handles web scraping and data processing for Pro-Football-Reference
+* `fetchScores.js`: The utility file that handles API fetching and data processing from ESPN

 ## Setup